 The dance-tales of Pavik Swatura that allow fluent Silent Striders to communicate secretly through coded Egyptian symbolism buried in dance movements are complex, and cannot be learned without a teacher.
-Silent Striders do not teach this code to allies, however valued and close they may be.
+Silent Striders do not teach this code any non-Silent Striders.
+There are no exceptions.
 In this modern age only the wisest and best traveled among the tribe are familiar with Pavik Swatura, and it is not suitable for starting characters.
 Storyteller discretion is advised, and Storytellers should note Strider Communication is present only in the 2nd Edition Tribebook.